 Compare Different Retirement Communities

 Deciding where to live is very important, so spend some time visiting several St. Louis retirement communities before you decide which senior living community is right for you.
 Most likely, it will take more than one visit to make a decision.
-Schedule visits which include opportunities to speak with the community’s representative to go over any questions or concerns.
+Schedule visits that include opportunities to speak with the community’s representative to go over any questions or concerns.